sandro-hernandez/GA_Developer_Needs_replication_package/RQ2_Taxonomy/evaluation/README.md

 ### Post-Annotation Questionnaire

-After completing the annotation process, you'll complete a short questionnaire to evaluate the ease of use of the classification task and share any additional insights you may have.
+After completing the annotation process for all three stages, you'll complete a short questionnaire to evaluate the ease of use of the classification task and share any additional insights you may have.

 ### Notes